Standing Indian Mountain: hiking the Appalachian Trail from Deep Gap

 Summit-worthy hikes near Standing Indian

 In the area with daylight to spare?
 Hike the AT to the nearby summit of Albert Mountain, catching exceptional views from the mountain’s historic fire tower before descending to Mooney Gap.
-Southeast of Mooney Gap, hike the Pickens Nose Trail to an oddly-named mountain summit speckled with angular, rocky peaks and some beautiful summit views.
+Southeast of Mooney Gap, hike the Pickens Nose Trail to an oddly-named mountain summit speckled with jagged, rocky peaks and some beautiful summit views.
 Or just south of Standing Indian, hike the Big Laurel Falls Trail to a cascading waterfall near the Appalachian Trail at Carter Gap.

 Standing Indian Mountain: Appalachian Trail: Directions & Details